 Woodrow Wilson was appointed to teach at Bryn Mawr and Wesleyan.
 He achieved his dream job, a professorship at Princeton, in 1890.
 In 1902, he became the university's 13th president.
 It was largely due to Wilson's efforts that the College of New Jersey evolved into the prestigious Princeton University.
 In addition to a focus on innovative curriculum upgrades, he was often voted the most popular teacher on campus, renowned for his caring demeanor and high ideals.
 But it was his oratory skill that brought him renown beyond the university setting.
 Wilson's first stroke occurred while at Princeton in May 1906, seriously threatening his life.

 A scrupulous scholar, Wilson’s books include a biography of George Washington and the five-volume History of the American People.

-Wilson was driven by a sense of mission and an ideal his father had instilled in him, to leave the world a better place than you found it.
-His legacy of peace, social and financial reform, and statesmanship with integrity lives on at the many schools and programs named after him, most notably the Woodrow Wilson National Fellowship Foundation and his old alma mater, Princeton University's Woodrow Wilson School of Public and International Affairs.
+Wilson was driven by a sense of mission and an ideal his father had instilled in him to leave the world a better place than you found it.
+Wilson left a legacy of peace, social and financial reform, and statesmanship with integrity, which lives on at the many schools and programs named after him, most notably the Woodrow Wilson National Fellowship Foundation and his old alma mater, Princeton University's Woodrow Wilson School of Public and International Affairs.